jbrisbin/riak-rabbitmq-commit-hooks/README.md

 ### Installation

-I haven't had time to create a binary download yet.
-In the interest of early adoption, you're free to build and install from source.
-But if you can wait a day or two, I'll have a binary build up. :)
+To install from the binary (compiled with Erlang R14B02), download the tar.gz file. cd into the Riak `lib` directory.
+For example, Homebrew users on a Mac would:

+    cd /usr/local/Cellar/riak/0.14.1/libexec/lib
+    tar -zxvf $HOME/Downloads/riak_rabbitmq-0.1.0-R14B02.tar.gz

+This should give you three new directories alongside `riak_kv-0.14.1` and the other
+libraries:

+    amqp_client-2.4.1
+    rabbit_common-2.4.1
+    riak_rabbitmq-0.1.0

-To install this module, clone the source, build, then symlink the required dependencies into your Riak install:
+You can also clone the source, build, and then symlink the required dependencies into your Riak install:

     git clone git://github.com/jbrisbin/riak-rabbitmq-commit-hooks.git
     cd riak-rabbitmq-commit-hooks